Evenki people

 The Evenki, (Note: The Chinese government uses the English spelling Ewenki.) or Tungusy, (Note: According to Nedjalkov 1997, "Tungusy" could be a Chinese exonym.) are a Tungusic people of North Asia.
-In Russia, the Evenki are recognised as one of the indigenous peoples of the Russian North, with a population of 38,396 (2010 census).
-In China, the Evenki form one of the 56 ethnic groups officially recognised by the People's Republic of China, with a population of 34,617 (2020 census).
+In Russia, the Evenki are recognised as one of the Indigenous peoples of the Russian North, with a population of 38,396 (2010 census).
+In China, the Evenki form one of the 56 ethnic groups officially recognised by the government, with a population of 34,617 (2020 census).
 There are 537 Evenki in Mongolia (2015 census), called Khamnigan in the Mongolian language.

 Origin

 The Evenki are sometimes conjectured to be connected to the Shiwei people who inhabited the Greater Khingan Range in the 5th to 9th centuries, although the native land of the majority of Evenki people is in the vast regions of Siberia between Lake Baikal and the Amur River.
 The Evenki language forms the northern branch of the Manchu-Tungusic language group and is closely related to Even and Negidal in Siberia.
 By 1600 the Evenki or Ewenki of the Lena and Yenisey river valleys were successful reindeer herders.
 By contrast the Solons (ancestors of the Evenkis in China) and the Khamnigans (Ewenkis of Transbaikalia) had picked up horse breeding and the Mongolian deel from the Mongols.
 The Solons nomadized along the Amur River.
 They were closely related to the Daur people.
 To the west the Khamnigan were another group of horse-breeding Evenki in the Transbaikalia area.
 Also in the Amur valley a body of Siberian Evenki-speaking people were called Orochen by the Manchus.